-A neck sprain is stretching or tearing of the ligaments of the neck.
+A neck sprain is stretching or tearing of a muscle or ligament in the neck.
 Ligaments are strong bands of tissue that cross joints and link bones to each other.
-They help make joints like the neck stable.

 |Cervical Spine (Neck)|

 |Copyright © Nucleus Medical Media, Inc.|

 Things that may raise the risk of this problem are: